This post may contain affiliate links. Please see my disclosure policy for details.

-Circus Lane is located in the historic Stockbridge area and was built when the New Town was being extended in the 1760s.
+Circus Lane in Edinburgh is located in the historic Stockbridge area and was built when the New Town was being extended in the 1760s.

 In the Georgian period, straight grid-like streets went out of fashion and curved streets were now all the rage.

 Circus Lane sits right behind the Royal Circus which is a fine example of a row of regal Georgian Residences.

 Many of these well off residents had horse and carriages and that’s where Circus Lane comes in.

 As you walk around you can still see the remains of where the stables were all those years ago.